Arauco War: Founding of Concepción, Imperial, and Valdivia

 On February 23, Pastene's fleet anchored in the bay, brought supplies and reinforcements, and provided materials to finish the fort.
-On March 1 Valdivia founded here the city of Concepción del Nuevo Extremo.
+On March 1 de Valdivia founded here the city of Concepción del Nuevo Extremo.
 On March 3 of that year, the fort was completed and was attacked nine days later by the largest force of Mapuches yet seen in the Battle of Penco.
 This force was broken and routed despite the small size of the Spanish forces.
-Despite the resulting submission of the local tribes, Valdivia sent an emissary to the Viceroy of Peru, asking for additional forces; he knew that it would not be possible to complete the conquest of Araucanía with only the forces at his disposal.
+Despite the resulting submission of the local tribes, de Valdivia sent an emissary to the Viceroy of Peru, asking for additional forces; he knew that it would not be possible to complete the conquest of Araucanía with only the forces at his disposal.
 After reinforcement at Concepción in 1551, he organized another expedition to establish the fort La Imperial on the banks of the Imperial River.
 He then returned to Concepción to prepare another expedition and await the reinforcements the Viceroy had promised to send by sea.

-Leaving orders that the new troops should disembark on the Tierras de Valdivia that Pastene had discovered earlier, Valdivia left with two hundred soldiers in the direction of Fort Imperial.
+Leaving orders that the new troops should disembark on the Tierras de Valdivia that Pastene had discovered earlier, de Valdivia left with two hundred soldiers in the direction of Fort Imperial.
 Once he had passed it on his way south, he ordered Jerónimo de Alderete to drive inland and establish a fort, with the goal of securing his eastern flank.
 To this end, Alderente reached Lake Villarrica and established a fort there.
-Meanwhile, Valdivia's column advanced southwards and joined the reinforcements sent from Peru, under the command of Francisco de Villagra.
+Meanwhile, de Valdivia's column advanced southwards and joined the reinforcements sent from Peru, under the command of Francisco de Villagra.
 There, the city of Santa María la Blanca de Valdivia was established.
-After garrisoning these new places, Valdivia returned to his base at Concepción in 1552 where rich placer gold mines were found in the Quilacoya River valley.
+After garrisoning these new places, de Valdivia returned to his base at Concepción in 1552 where rich placer gold mines were found in the Quilacoya River valley.